Fridays4Future/ToolpicCore/README.md

 ### Multline Text

-Often, you have a an array of text lines that need to be formatted correctly.
+Often, you have an array of text lines that need to be formatted correctly.
 Because SVG does not offer any clean solution, you would need to create a Vue `v-for` loop each time that handles the padding, margin, line height and all the other stuff.

 To automate this routine, you can use the `<multiline-text>` component.
 Here, you can pass everything you need just using attributes.